zz-sol/Tess/README.md

 [![Documentation](https://docs.rs/tess/badge.svg)](https://docs.rs/tess)
 [![License](https://img.shields.io/badge/license-MIT%2FApache--2.0-blue.svg)](LICENSE)

-A production-grade Rust implementation of threshold encryption with silent (non-interactive) setup based on Knowledge of Exponent (KZG) commitments.
+A production-grade Rust implementation of threshold encryption with silent (non-interactive) setup, built on Knowledge of Exponent (KZG) commitments.

 ## Overview

-Threshold encryption allows a message to be encrypted such that it can only be decrypted when at least `t` out of `n` participants cooperate.
+Threshold encryption allows a message to be encrypted so it can only be decrypted when at least `t` out of `n` participants cooperate.
 TESS implements this using a **silent setup**, meaning the initial setup does not require interactive communication between participants.

 ### Key Features

 - **Non-interactive Setup**: Silent setup eliminates the need for participant coordination during initialization
 - **KZG-based**: Leverages Knowledge of Exponent commitments for efficient polynomial operations
 - **Multiple Backend Support**: Choose between BLS12-381 (via blstrs or Arkworks) and BN254 (via Arkworks)
-- **High Performance**: Parallelized operations using Rayon for MSM, key generation, and FFT
-- **Type-Safe**: Strongly typed API with compile-time backend selection
-- **Production Ready**: Comprehensive error handling and instrumentation support

 ## Installation